JulienGasparLopes/Sheltercraft/README.md

 ## Features

-- Flint chipping (right click on stone) and early-game flint tools
+- Flint chipping (right click on top of a stone block) and early-game flint tools
 - Gathering logs now requires an axe (Flint Hatchet before log harvesting)
 - Sticks may be gathered from leaves
 - Cutting Stump to transform logs into planks and planks into sticks (planks and sticks recipes are disabled)